Message about use of cookies

 Our CIL Governance Document outlines:

-We're required to produce a statement of the infrastructure projects or types of infrastructure which will be, or may be, wholly or partly funded by CIL.
+We are required to produce a statement of the infrastructure projects or types of infrastructure which will be, or may be, wholly or partly funded by CIL.
 This is referred to as the Community Infrastructure Levy (CIL) Infrastructure List.
-It replaces the Regulation 123 list (R123 list).
-We're required to do this under the Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019.
+It replaces the Regulation 123 list, and we’re required to do this under the CIL regulations (as amended).

 This list will be continually reviewed, to meet the changing needs and aspirations of the Borough to support future infrastructure.